Can I Have Liability Only or Do I Need Full Coverage on a Financed Car?

 blueCheck icon

-You can reduce full coverage costs without dropping protection.
-Raising deductibles, bundling policies, and taking advantage of discounts can lower premiums by 30% to 40% while keeping you compliant with lender requirements.
+You can reduce full coverage costs without dropping protection and by comparison shopping on MoneyGeek.
+Raising deductibles, bundling policies, and discounts can lower premiums, while keeping you compliant with lender requirements.

-You cannot have liability-only on a financed car and you must have full coverage.
+While technically you could buy a liability-only policy, your lender requires full coverage on a financed car.
 Lenders control insurance requirements until your loan is paid off.
-We analyzed loan agreements from major lenders and found 99% require full coverage insurance throughout the loan term.
+We analyzed loan agreements from major lenders and found that 99% require full coverage insurance throughout the loan term.
 The rare exceptions apply only to very old vehicles with minimal loan balances.

-Why liability-only doesn't work and you need full coverage for financed cars:
+Why can't you have liability-only and you need full coverage for financed cars:

 • Loan agreements require comprehensive and collision coverage.
-Your contract specifies the exact coverage types you must maintain.
-Liability insurance only covers damage you cause to others and it won't repair or replace your vehicle if it's stolen or damaged.
+Your contract specifies the coverage levels you must maintain.
+Liability insurance only covers damage you cause to others.
+It won't repair or replace your vehicle if it's stolen or damaged.

 • Dropping coverage violates your contract.
-Within 30 days of reducing your coverage, your insurance company notifies the lender.
-This triggers an automatic contract violation, even if you're current on all loan payments.
+Your insurance company notifies the lender within 30 days of any reduction in coverage.
+This triggers a contract violation, even if you're current on loan payments.

 • Force-placed insurance activates automatically.
-Your lender doesn't negotiate or give you additional chances.
-They purchase insurance to protect their investment and bill the premiums directly to your loan balance.
+Your lender purchases insurance to protect its investment and adds the premiums to your loan balance.

 Do You Need Full Coverage on a Used Financed Car?